Finding Father Christmas (2025 film)

-Dear Father Christmas is an upcoming British Christmas family television film for Channel 4, starring Lenny Rush with an ensemble cast featuring James Buckley, Greg Davies, Asim Chaudhry, Stephen Fry, Hannah Fry and Maggie Aderin-Pocock.
-It is expected to broadcast on Channel 4 on 24 December 2025.
+Finding Father Christmas is a British Christmas family television film for Channel 4, starring Lenny Rush with an ensemble cast featuring James Buckley, Greg Davies, Asim Chaudhry, Stephen Fry, Hannah Fry and Maggie Aderin-Pocock.
+It was broadcast on Channel 4 on 24 December 2025.

 Premise

 A teenager who refuses to give-up on the idea of Father Christmas goes to great lengths to prove that he is real.